BNU-Wang-MSN-Lab/FAVEE-HPP/Study2/README.md

   - each_region: perform data cleaning and pca results (FAVEE) in each region
   - CategoricalModel_19regions.ipynb: categorical results (HPP) in each region
   - Meaning of FAVEE.ipynb: spearman’s correlations between a PCA component derived from one region and the FAVEE components derived from global n-1 aggregated data (with that region left out to avoid data double-dipping)
+  - reliability.ipynb - to statistically test whether the world’s FAVEE structures are equivalent to regional FAVEE structures, we implemented split-half equivalence tests
   - Meaning of HPP.ipynb: jaccard index measuring the similarity between a cluster derived from one region and clusters derived from global aggregated data (with that region left out)
   - Demographic_RDM.ipynb: generate RDM for RSA regression
   - Plot_demographics.ipynb: there is a visualization of demographic information across all studies, and detailed information can be found in "Demographics.xlsx"